-12.6 Pregnancy
+12.5 Pregnancy

 If a patient or the partner of a male patient becomes pregnant at any point during the trial, a completed trial specific Pregnancy Report must be submitted to the UCL CTC by fax within 1 business day of learning of its occurrence.
-Consent to report information regarding pregnancy outcomes must be obtained from the mother, if not a trial patient.
-The Pregnant Partner Information Sheet and Consent Form must be used for this purpose.
+Consent to report information regarding the pregnancy must be obtained from the mother.
+The trial-specific pregnancy monitoring information sheets and informed consent forms must be used for this purpose.

-All pregnancies must be reported by faxing a completed Pregnancy Report within 1 business day of becoming aware of the pregnancy to the UCL CTC:

-Fax: 020 7679 9861
+All pregnancies must be reported by faxing a completed Pregnancy Report within 1 business day of becoming aware of the pregnancy to the UCL CTC: Fax: 020 7679 9861